lillux/morphoscanner/README.md

 A *pandas.DataFrame* will be shown at the end of the analysis.

-The database can be saved as an *excel file* leveraging *pandas* capability:
+The database can be saved as an *excel file*, leveraging *pandas* capability:

 Set an output path:
 ```python